puppetlabs/puppet-docs/source/pe/3.7/console_classes_groups_preconfigured_groups.md

 [lang_classes]: /puppet/3.7/reference/lang_classes.html
 [learn]: /learning/
 [forge]: http://forge.puppetlabs.com
-[modules]: /puppet/3.7/reference/modules_fundamentals.html
+[modules]: /puppet/4.0/reference/modules_fundamentals.html
-[topscope]: /puppet/3.7/reference/lang_scope.html#top-scope
+[topscope]: /puppet/4.0/reference/lang_scope.html#top-scope
 [environment]: /guides/environment.html

-During installation, Puppet Enterprise (PE) automatically creates a number of preconfigured node groups for managing your deployment.
-In a new install, these node groups will come with some classes that are required.
+During installation, Puppet Enterprise (PE) automatically creates a number of preconfigured node groups.
+Some of these node groups come with required classification already added and some of them come with rules or pinned nodes.
+This page provides details of how each of these preconfigured node groups look when you do a new install of PE.

-> **Note:** If you're upgrading, only the **PE MCollective** node group will come with classes, so you will need to add the classes and parameters shown on this page, in the order in which they appear.
-Make sure that you add all of these classes and parameters and commit them by clicking the commit button **before** you do a Puppet run.
-Failure to classify **all** of the node groups before running Puppet on the master will cause problems.
+>**Note:** In general, you should not remove these node groups or delete classes from them.
 >
 > For important information regarding the data types and syntax that can be used when specifying parameter values, see the note in [Setting Class Parameters](./console_classes_groups.html#setting-class-parameters).
 Check the default parameter values in your preconfigured node groups and make sure they comply with the permitted data types and syntax.
 >
 > For more information on preconfigured node groups when upgrading from an earlier version of Puppet Enterprise (PE), see the [upgrading documentation](./install_upgrading_notes.html#classifying-pe-groups).

->**Note:** In general, you should not remove these node groups or delete classes from them.

-The default settings for each node group are shown below.

 ## The Default Node Group

-### Role
 This node group is used for assigning classes to all nodes.
 For example, you can use it to assign the `ntp` class to all nodes.

-### Classes
+#### Classes
 No default classes.

 > **Note:** If you are using agent-specified environments, any classes in the **default** node group must be removed before you can set the environment.
+(JOSH - Is this still true?
+Should I remove this statement now that we have an agent-specified environment node group?)

-### Matching nodes
+#### Matching nodes
 All nodes.

-### Notes
+#### Notes
 * You can add and remove classes, parameters, and variables.
-* You cannot modify the rule.
+* You cannot modify the preconfigured rule that matches all nodes.

+## PE Infrastructure-Related Node Groups

+These groups help you manage your PE infrastructure.
+(JOSH - I'd like to add a longer description of what the infrastructure groups do for a user.
+Can you help me with this?
+For example, we recommend that you use these groups because...)

-## The PE Infrastructure Node Group
+### The PE Infrastructure Node Group

-### Role
-This node group is the parent to all of the node groups listed below (all preconfigured node groups except for the Default node group).
-It holds shared data that member nodes in child node groups need to know.
+This node group is the parent to all of the infrastructure-related node groups listed in this section.
+It holds shared data that nodes matching this group's child node groups need to know.
 This includes the hostnames and ports of  various services (such as master and PuppetDB) and database info (except for passwords).

 > **WARNING:** NEVER REMOVE THE PE INFRASTRUCTURE GROUP.
 >
 > Removal of the PE Infrastructure node group will disrupt communication between all of your PE Infrastructure nodes (Master, PuppetDB, and Console).
 >
 > It is very important to correctly configure the `puppet_enterprise` class in this node group.
 The parameters set in this class affect the behavior of all other preconfigured node groups on this page that use classes starting with `puppet_enterprise::profile`.
 Incorrect configuration of this class could potentially cause a PE service outage.
+(JOSH: Are we still allowing users to remove classes from these groups?
+Or ar we making them non-removable?)
 >
-> If you are upgrading from PE 3.3, or need to set up these preconfigured node groups for any other reason, you must configure the PE Infrastructure node group first before any other of the preconfigured node groups (except for the PE MCollective or Default node groups).
+> If you need to set up these preconfigured node groups for any reason, you must configure the PE Infrastructure node group first before any other of the preconfigured node groups (except for the PE MCollective node groups).
 Failure to do so will cause a disconnection between the Masters, Database, and Console services, and manual intervention will be required to restore PE Infrastructure functionality.

-### Classes
+#### Classes
 * `puppet_enterprise` (sets the default parameters for child node groups)

-> **Note:** If you are upgrading, you will need to add the following parameters to the `puppet_enterprise` class:
+> Parameters: (JOSH - will PE3.8 come with all of these parameters set up?
+What happens in an upgrade if the user had set non-defaults for these parameters in PE 3.7?)
 >
 > * `mcollective_middleware_hosts = ["<YOUR HOST>"]` (This value must be an array, even if there is only one value, e.g. `mcollective_middleware_hosts = ["master.testing.net"]`)
 > * `database_host = "<YOUR HOST>"`